-Watch & enjoy past talks in our Garden Library.
-The same fascinating content, ready when you are.
+Watch our previous Talks, with new content added every week.
+The same fascinating Garden Talks, ready when you are.

 The devil is one of the most recognisable figures in the western world, making frequent appearances on screen, in art and literature, and even in political rhetoric.
 Why, in our comparatively secular age, does the demonic continue to captivate us?

 Stress starts in the mind, but it can take an enormous toll on the body too.
 Left unchecked, it can even prove fatal.
 What is stress, from a scientific perspective, and how does it wreak havoc on our bodies when we're in a state of burnout?

 News broke that Ukraine was preparing war crimes charges against Russian military personnel.
 How feasible or likely is it that participants in the war could end up in the docks in Ukraine or the International Criminal Court in The Hague?

 The Easter story of the death and resurrection of Jesus is central to the religion of millions of Christians around the world, and its key events are recognisable to many millions more.
 Did Early Christians really believe in a literal resurrection?

 Plants wouldn’t have made it out of the water 450 million years ago if not for their collaboration with fungi.
 They are an ancient and extraordinary kingdom that exists everywhere.
 But if fungi are so essential, why are they so easy to miss?